Functor calculus via non-cubes: Notation and conventions

 When working with $(\infty, 1)$-categories (which will be the case most of the time) we will use the framework of quasi-categories developed by Joyal, Lurie, and others.
 In particular, when we say $\infty$-category we mean quasi-category.
 However, we will often work purely in the homotopy 2-category of $\infty$-categories, thereby employing the theory developed by Riehl and Verity in a series of articles starting with \cite{RV15} and concluded with their book \cite{RV}.
 Due to this, most of our arguments should not, in any fundamental way, depend on the precise model chosen for $\infty$-categories.

 Moreover, in quite a few places we will employ the calculus of mates of natural transformations.
 The needed facts are recalled in \Cref{section:mates}, for those unfamiliar with the theory.

 In the following we state the conventions and notations we will use throughout this paper.
-A few basic facts concerning these notions that will be used throughout this paper (often without explicit mention) are collected in \Cref{section:facts}.
+A few basic facts concerning these notions that we will often use without explicit mention are collected in \Cref{section:facts}.
 It is recommended to quickly remind oneself of the statements after finishing this first section.

 Generally, if there is a pair of dual definitions or statements, we will only give one of them and leave the other implicit.